SandyRodger/JS_210/L6_writing_better_code.md

 - Only if:
   - A built in JS method can throw and error
                     AND
-  - A simply guard clause is impossible/impractical.
+  - A simple guard clause is impossible/impractical.

 ### Further reading